 There are many more ways to stay healthy and fit than simply just going to the gym.
 In fact some options are right in our own backyard.
 While gardening may not be considered exercise by some, it can actually build or maintain strength, stamina, and flexibility.
 Some studies have shown that it can also reduce the prevalence of heart disease, obesity, anxiety, and depression and improve one’s perceived quality of life.
-Some research even indicates gardening reduces the chance of developing Alzheimer’s by 50%.
+Some research even indicates gardening reduces the chance of developing Alzheimer’s by 50 percent.
 Want to learn more?

 The carrying, planting, and digging involved in gardening works many different muscles.
 Bending, reaching, pushing, and pulling promotes flexibility throughout every moving joint, muscle and ligament.
 Have an injury?
 Careful planning with your healthcare provider can make gardening part of your rehabilitation program.